 Rachael’s stunning wedding dress was purchased from a charity shop (originally by Chi Chi London) and is an absolute triumph!
 Her simply beautiful wedding bouquet is from The Artisan Dried Flower Company, which I recognised straight away, having admired them myself on Etsy.
 I am a huge fan of dried flower bouquets; they can not only be kept forever but look amazing.

 Rachael’s gorgeous shoes were by Papaya at Asos.

 Thank you to Rachael and Tobi for inviting me to join your wonderful wedding.
 I love photographing weddings at Cockington Court so much that I offer a special Cockington Court package!
 If you would like to leave a comment below, please feel free.
 And, if you are interested in booking me as your wedding photographer, please do not hesitate to get in touch!

 Chelsie and Jose non-traditional, 1920s styled wedding was a blast to photograph!
-The whole wedding took place in one stunning venue, Worden House, where they stayed for the whole weekend.
-This meant that both Jose and Chelsie could spend time with their siblings, parents and nieces in a close, intimate environment; something that held additional significance for Jose, whose family had traveled from Spain.
+The whole wedding took place in one stunning venue, Worden House in Devon, where they stayed for the whole weekend.
+This meant that both Jose and Chelsie could spend time with their siblings, parents and nieces in a close, intimate environment; something that held additional significance for Jose, whose family had travelled from Spain.